GingerNinja23/ipop-documentation/Switchmode.md

 Ipop-tincan supports so called switch-mode with linux bridge.
 In this mode, ipop captures arp_request or arp_reply message in the bridge network and broadcast to all ipop peers.
 As a result, all the ipop peers and all virtual interfaces that are attached to linux bridge with ipop is in the same l2 layer.
 It is users caveat assigning IP address not to collide.

-We are using below pictures as an example.

 This feature is not yet in main distribution.
 You can download it below for the test.